Birphon/mhwilds-art-book/README.md

 ## Important Notes

 - **No Commercial Use**: The images cannot be used for any commercial activities, including selling or incorporating them into a product for resale.
-- **No Derivatives**: The images cannot be modified in any way, including resizing or altering them.
+- **No Derivatives**: The images cannot be modified in any way, including additional resizing or altering them.
 - If you are unsure whether your intended use falls under this license, please contact me before proceeding.

 ## Gallery